-Parents that don’t talk to each other, children will pick up on that, and they’re gonna manipulate their parents and say what each parent wants to hear.
-So if you are on the same page with the other parent, you can address all parent concerns with the other parent and not through your child.
-It’s just a better way to protect your child from being impacted with the divorce process and let them be free and be a child, as they should be.
-Co-parenting is very important because you will both be parents for the rest of your natural lives.
+If divorced parents don’t talk to each other, children will pick up on it and start to say what each parent wants to hear.
+If you are on the same page with the other parent, you can address concerns you have with your children directly with the other parent — not through your child.
+It’s a better way to protect your child from being impacted with the divorce process.
+Regardless of your divorce, you’re going to be a co-parent for the rest of your life.

 Choosing a divorce lawyer and going through a divorce can be one of the most emotionally challenging events in one’s life, and attending co-parenting courses with your spouse will be no different.
 Yet the benefits of parenting classes during a divorce extend well beyond satisfying the orders of the judge; it’s important to put the wellbeing of your children front and center to help them with this difficult transition.